vladson/xml_dsl/README.md

 ## Usage

-Let's pretend we have a XML output of a following structure
+Let's pretend we have an XML output of a following structure
 ```
     <root>
       <offer>